JuliaPackaging/Yggdrasil/RootFS.md

 Our GCC version selection is informed by two requirements: the `libgfortran` and `cxx11` incompatibilities.
 First off, we must select compiler versions that span the three `libgfortran` SONAMEs we support, and we choose the oldest possible compilers within each SONAME bucket, yielding GCC `4.8.5`, `7.1.0` and `8.1.0`.
 We choose the oldest possible GCC version so as to maximize the chance that C++ code compiled via this shard will be portable on other user's systems even without Julia's bundled `libstdc++.so`.
 Next, we must provide a way for a user that is on a system with cxx11-defaulted strings but still using `libgfortran.so.3` (this would be the case if they were using GCC 5.3.1, for example, as Ubuntu 16.04 does) to link against our C++ code, so we add `5.2.0` in as the oldest 5.X.0 version that compiles on all our platforms, links against `libgfortran.so.3`, and defaults to `cxx11` string ABI.

 We also compile `GCC 6.1.0` because we have had a report of at least one piece of software that refuses to build with anything older, but also contains Fortran code, and so we needed something that would work on `libgfortran.so.3` systems.
 We include it here as part of the build, but it is somewhat "hidden" from the user, and will never be used to compile automatically, it must be manually selected.
+This is done by providing the `preferred_gcc_version` keyword argument to `build_tarballs.jl`.
+Note that you cannot select an "illegal" version of `gcc` using this parameter; setting a libgfortran requirement will lock you to certain valid versions, and the true version of GCC chosen will merely be the closest possible to the "preferred" version.

 Expanded triplet naming convention
 ==================================